gabezerbe/410-webstore/README.md

 # 410-webstore
 CSC410-Webstore Project

-This was a project for my Computer Science 410 class focussing on manipulting/creating Databases to be used in a web based app
+This was a project for my Computer Science 410 class focussing on manipulting/creating Databases to be used in a web based app.

-I chose a webstore as my model, using django as a framework to allow for an easier backend to modify the available products live
+We were tasked with creating a model webstore, with a user signup/login system that would remember details during checkout, along with a CRUD interface for Employees/Site Admins.